The Top 7 Management Tools for Agencies in 2021

 Agency management tools allow teams to plan and manage projects, schedule resources, track tasks, and deliver projects on time and budget.
 The right tools make it easier for teams to plan, collaborate, and communicate to keep projects on track and to meet deadlines.
 By doing so, agencies can work more productively and collaboratively—even in a remote environment.

 While many agencies may already be using agency work management software, it's important to note that one tool might not cover every need or fix every problem.
 For example, resource scheduling (where your team's work schedules are created based on their availability) is still not widely used.
 A HubSpot report found that while 80% of agencies use project management software, nearly half of all agencies aren't using resource scheduling or tracking utilization rates.
-At agencies with a dedicated resource scheduling tool, 57% of team members say their organization is more effective planning their workload.
+At agencies with a dedicated resource scheduling tool, 57% of team members say their organization is effectively planning workload management.

 The lesson here for agencies is to pick tools that fit your specific needs rather than paying for a one-size-fits-all solution that might not work well for your team.